 "The track has been resurfaced and should be fine for our cars.
 We hope for a good result.
 For me, nothing has changed: I don't really know the men who have taken the reins of the team, but my commitment remains unchanged.
 If I've often been behind Prost it's only because he's gone faster.
 The only important thing is that the cars are competitive".

 Prost is silent.
-But in an exclusive interview published by the Rio newspaper o jornal do Brasil, the French driver is said to have said that at Ferrari the problems are ten, a hundred times bigger and that Fiorio's exit from the scene has solved 50 per cent of the problems:
+But in an exclusive interview published by the Rio newspaper O Jornal do Brasil, the French driver reportedly said that at Ferrari the problems are ten, a hundred times bigger and that Fiorio's exit from the scene has solved 50 percent of their problems:

 "He was one of our big problems.
 But it's not because he's gone that Ferrari will win on Sunday".